 You may have come across these issues over the years, and you may have found tried-and-true solutions to an allergic reaction or learned to avoid the products that cause them altogether.
 However, while most of these breakouts will likely arise on the face, you may still be unprepared for a reaction in the most sensitive of areas — the eyes.

-If you’re an avid lash wearer that deals with lash glue on the regular, keep scrolling to learn what could be a potential cause for an allergic reaction to eyelash glue and how to combat the issue or avoid it before it happens.
+For those who find themselves allergic to eyelash glue, the reaction can be particularly challenging.
+So, if you’re an avid lash wearer who deals with adhesives and other eyelash extension products on the regular, keep scrolling to learn what could be a potential cause for an allergic reaction to eyelash glue and how to combat the issue or avoid it before it happens.

 How Does Eyelash Glue Work?